The Commons at Mythava

 Arrival and threshold

 A brief ritual that marks the crossing in.
+When the host holds it with genuine intention, something shifts in the room before a word is spoken.
 The Gathering begins before the first word is said.

 The Center